 Start your private tour in Athens with the best museum in the world (voted by UK journalists): the impressive new museum of Acropolis.

-- Due to certain restrictions in the visiting hours of the new Acropolis museum the order of the program can be changed.
-Alternative you can visit the Acropolis or any other museum that would be open.
+- Due to certain restrictions in the visiting hours of the new Acropolis museum, the order of the program can be changed.
+Alternatively, you can visit the Acropolis or any other museum that would be open.

-- If at any case the Ancient Agora is closed the Panathenaic Stadium, where the first Olympic Games of modern times were held in 1896, will be visited instead.
+- If in any case the Ancient Agora is closed the Panathenaic Stadium, where the first Olympic Games of modern times were held in 1896, will be visited instead.